Are you looking the best selling tripod for under 100 dollars?

 These are the best selling tripods for 3 different price ranges.
 I've also included their consumer review rankings.

-You've found the best selling tripod for under 100 dollars, now it's time to get one, play with it, and take some great photos!
+You've found the best selling tripod for under 100 dollars, now it's time to get one, play with it, and take some great photos with it!
 Shoot more photos.
-Watch less TV.
+Shoot better photos.